Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

 Enjoy the entertainment presented by choirs and dancers throughout the season, as well as a visit with Santa.

 Love Park was recently remodeled, and the market is back and better than ever.
 Take some time to enjoy the remodeled park and the market, and stop at Dilworth Park across the street for some skating and hot chocolate afterward!
-This event takes place November 19 through December 24, 2022.
+TThe ice rink is open November 10 – February 25th.
+The Philadelphia Holiday market is open November 10 – January 1st.

 Enjoy the Christmas Festival and the Gingerbread House Display, with entries from people of all ages for the annual competition!